Wyomissing, Pennsylvania: History

+19th century

-In 1896, present-day Wyomissing began to take form when Thomas P. Merritt (a Reading lumber dealer) acquired 600 acre.
-Albert Thalheimer, David H. Keiser, Marthias Mengel, and Levi Walter Mengel joined Thomas R. Merrit in organizing the Reading Suburban Real Estate Company.
-Shortly afterwards Wyomissing Industries, manufacturer of textile machinery, was established by the firm of Thun & Janssen along the Reading Railroad just west of Van Reed Road (today named Park Road).
+In 1896, present-day Wyomissing began to take form when Reading lumber dealer Thomas P. Merritt acquired 600 acre.
+Albert Thalheimer, David H. Keiser, Matthias Mengel, and Levi Walter Mengel joined Thomas R. Merrit in organizing the Reading Suburban Real Estate Company.
+Shortly afterwards Wyomissing Industries, manufacturer of textile machinery, was established by the firm of Thun and Janssen along the Reading Railroad just west of Van Reed Road (today named Park Road).
 Ferdinand Thun, Henry K Janssen, and Gustav Oberlaender became known as "The Big Three of Wyomissing Industries.
 Wyomissing Industries comprised Narrow Fabric Co., Textile Machine Works and Berkshire Knitting Mills.
 This spurred development, and soon there were many developers working to build Wyomissing.

 In 1904 and 1905, Thun and Janssen called town meetings to discuss setting up a borough government.
 Eventually petitions were filed with the courts for the establishment of a borough, signed by 61 resident property owners and 39 non-resident property owners.

+20th century

 On July 2, 1906, the court issued the final decree of the incorporation of the Borough of Wyomissing.

-1907 to present

 Between 1906 and the 1940s, several additional tracts of land were annexed to the borough from Spring and Cumru townships.
 However, 1949–1950 saw the largest annexation, with the addition of the area north of the railroad tracts known as Berkshire Heights.
 This drastically changed the borough map.

-From that point forward, the borough changed from farmland to a large residential and commercial community.
+The borough evolved during this period from farmland to a large residential and commercial community.
 The last farmland worked in the borough was part of the Hartman Farm at the intersection of Woodland and Papermill roads.
 This land was sold into commercial development in the early 1990s.
-This includes the area now called "Woodmill Commons", where DSW Shoes, Old Navy and other businesses now are located.
+This includes the area now called "Woodmill Commons".

 In 2002, Wyomissing merged with its smaller neighbor, Wyomissing Hills.